 Tour de Ski

-From 3rd to 5th January 2020
+From the 3rd to the 4th of January 2022

-There is no Tour de Ski means… Val di Fiemme!
+There is no Tour de Ski, without Val di Fiemme!

-Once again, cross-country ski amateurs will get the chance to enjoy the final climb together with the champions of the past during the Rampa con i Campioni, while fans can enjoy a culinary break at one of the cabins participating in Tour del Gusto.
-There will also be many side events dedicated to children and young kids thanks to "COOP Mini World Cup" and "Junior Final Climb", besides music and entertainment at the "Fiemme Party Tent".
+Beyond the World Cup competitions, several side events will complete the programme.
+Amateurs will be able to try their hand once again in the "Rampa con i Campioni", while the spectators can enjoy a culinary break at the wood-huts of the Tour del Gusto.
+Many events also dedicated to children and teenagers, thanks to the "COOP Mini World Cup" and the "Junior Final Climb", music and fun at the "Fiemme Party Tent".

 Every year, over 30 million TV viewers watch the epic achievements of cross-country skiers in the final of the Tour de Ski.
 The legendary Final Climb confirms the highlight of the season: 9 km in free technique, of which 3.5 km all uphill, with peaks that touch the 30% slope and a difference in height of 420 meters.
 An appointment that has never been missing in Trentino since the founding year on the initiative of Vegard Ulvang and Jürg Capol and will be repeated every year, until 2026, when Val di Fiemme will also be protagonist of the Milano-Cortina 2026 Winter Olympics, hosting the Nordic disciplines (cross-country, ski jumping and nordic combined) in the now world and then Olympic stadiums of Predazzo and Lago di Tesero.